zacks223/walt-quick-start/README.md

 # walt-quick-start
-a demo for those guys which want to experience [walt](https://github.com/ballercat/walt) in a simply way
+a demo for those guys who want to experience [walt](https://github.com/ballercat/walt) in a simply way

 ## Install